ruscoe/Android-Tile-Based-Game/README.md

 This code provides a simple way to build maps based on your own tiles, player movement / tracking and detection of collisions with any number of different tile types.

-This code is used in the Android game [Radius](http://ruscoe.org/projects/radius/).

 ![Android Tile-Based Game screen shot](http://ruscoe.org/assets/images/projects/android-tile-game.png)

 ## Requirements